Top tips to writing your assignment

 6. Don’t procrastinate

 Once you’ve set aside the time to complete your assignment, remove all distractions.
 This includes limited tech distractions and finding a quiet work space.
 Then break down your assignment, creating shorter tasks and mini deadlines that will help you work in short, focused bursts.
-Make sure to reward yourself yourself with a break when you complete certain tasks, this will help keep you motivated.
+Make sure to reward yourself with a break when you complete certain tasks, this will help keep you motivated.

 7. Get support from Academic Achievement